hannesdelbeke/wiki_template/README.md

-This template allows you to create a site from your obsidian notes. (or any other markdown files)
+This template allows you to create a site from your [Obsidian](https://obsidian.md/) notes, without any coding.

 ## Demo